Death and state funeral of Edward VII: Death

-On 27 April 1910 the King returned to Buckingham Palace from France, suffering from severe bronchitis.
-Queen Alexandra returned from visiting her brother, George I of Greece, in Corfu a week later on 5 May.
+On 27 April 1910 King Edward VII returned to Buckingham Palace from France, suffering from severe bronchitis.
+Queen Alexandra returned from visiting her brother, King George I of Greece, in Corfu a week later on 5 May.

 On 6 May, Edward suffered several heart attacks, but refused to go to bed, saying, "No, I shall not give in; I shall go on; I shall work to the end."
 Between moments of faintness, his son the Prince of Wales (shortly to be King George V) told him that his horse, Witch of the Air, had won at Kempton Park that afternoon.
 The King replied, "Yes, I have heard of it.
 I am very glad"; they were his final words.
 At 11:30 p.m. he lost consciousness for the last time and was put to bed.
 He died 15 minutes later.

 Alexandra refused to allow Edward's body to be moved for eight days afterwards, though she allowed small groups of visitors to enter his room.